timvandermeij/mobile-radio-tomography/README.md

 during simulation as well as detected points from a distance sensor.
 It also provides a 3D viewer of the simulated objects.

-We can also start the mission monitor without ArduPilot simulation using `python2 mission_basic.py`.
+You can also start the mission monitor without ArduPilot simulation using `python2 mission_basic.py`.
 In this case, the vehicle is simulated on our own, and no overhead map is provided other than the memory map.
 The command allows changing settings from their defaults using arguments.
-We can provide a VRML scene file to retrieve simulated objects from, or change the geometry from a spherical coordinate system (`Geometry_Spherical`) to a flat meter-based coordinate system using `--geometry-class Geometry`.
-Many other options are available for simulating various setups.
+You can provide a VRML scene file to retrieve simulated objects from using the `--scenefile` option, change the geometry from a spherical coordinate system (`Geometry_Spherical`) to a flat meter-based coordinate system using `--geometry-class Geometry`, or set sensor positioning angles, for example `--sensors 0 90 -90`.
+Many other options are available for simulating various missions and sensor setups, and the command `python2 mission_basic.py --help` provides a list of them.
+The most important setting might be the Mission class to use for calculating what trajectory to take.
+You can choose one of the classes in `trajectory/Mission.py` using `--mission-class <Mission_Name>`.

 XBee sensor (simulator)
 -----------------------